-The 'Little House on the River' is a riverside holiday cottage, situated right on the bank of the River Thurne, just five minutes' walk from the ancient arched bridge at Potter Heigham, in the heart of the Norfolk Broads, where you will find a riverside pub, takeaway restaurant, shops and boat hire.
+The 'Little House on the River' is a riverside holiday cottage, situated right on the bank of the River Thurne, just five minutes' walk from the ancient arched bridge at Potter Heigham.
+Situated in the heart of the Norfolk Broads, you will find a riverside pub, takeaway restaurant, shops, including fishing tackle, and boat hire.
 It is ideal for fishing, boating or a relaxing break.
 The village of Potter Heigham with its beautiful thatched, round tower church, post office and antique shop is a short walk away.
 The Norfolk coast, and blue flag beaches, including Sea Palling and Winterton, and the lively resort of Great Yarmouth, are 20 mins. by car with the historic city of Norwich 30 minutes away.
 There are many characterful pub/restaurants to be explored nearby.

 All rooms in the house face south over the river.
 The spacious sitting room has large double doors which open right onto the river frontage and the sun deck.
 This is furnished with a table and chairs to enable you to dine al fresco.
 There is a log effect fire for cooler evenings.
 There is a large porch for storing outerwear and an outside WC, especially useful when fishing.
 A secure fisherman's hut with bait fridge (which doubles as a cycle store) completes the picture.

 The cottage is 400 metres along the towpath, accessable on foot or cycle (also mobility scooter).
 A free private parking space is provided.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Nearest beach||Winterton 8 km|

 |Access||Car not necessary|